sharedferret/Sparkle-Turntable-Bot/README.md

 * any spots opening soon?, anyone stepping down soon? - Displays the next DJ to step down, and how many songs they have remaining.

+### Waitlist commands

+* .add, .addme, +q - Adds user to waitlist/queue

+* .rem, .remove, .removeme - Removes user from waitlist/queue

+* shiftq, .shiftq, shiftqueue, .removefirst - Removes the first user from the waitlist/queue (e.g. if they're gone/AFK)

+* .position - Shows your position in the waitlist/queue

+* .pq, printqueue - Prints the waitlist/queue

 ### User database queries

 * stats - Gives overall room statistics (number of songs played, number of awesomes/lames, averages).